 Home | visiting us

-We think you will have an even better experience if you stay here for at least two or three nights, because the day-return plane and ferries do not allow much time here.
+If you are booking your flights to Antigua and Barbuda there are several flights a week from the US, UK, and Canada that come to Antigua, and from there you will be able to get the 90 minute ferry ride – weather permitting – or a 15 minute flight to Barbuda.
+Scroll down the page for links to transport to Barbuda, car hire, accommodation, food and tours.
+Barbuda is sometimes offered as a day tour from Antigua and many people on holiday in Antigua do visit us for the day – ask at your hotel or contact one of our local taxi and tour operators listed below for details of their tours.
+However we think you will have an even better experience if you stay here for at least two or three nights, because the day-return plane and ferries do not allow much time to see everything here.
 If you want to stay longer you will find most of the information you need about accommodation below, and by contacting the taxi drivers, guest houses and hotels direct you will benefit from their local knowledge.
-Since the arrival of Barbuda Ocean Club workers looking for village accommodation we have fewer local guest house rooms, and prices have gone up.
-Barbudans are benefitting from this regular, long term income but it means there are now fewer places to stay for visitors.
+Since the arrival of Barbuda Ocean Club workers looking for village accommodation we have fewer local guest houses and prices have gone up, but many Barbudans have rooms available.

 your journey